-Disciplinary action is appropriate to
+Disciplinary action is appropriate to:

-- ensure that the pupil(s) involved take responsibility for and realise the seriousness of their behaviour; - demonstrate to pupils and others that peer-on-peer abuse can never be tolerated; and - ensure the safety and wellbeing of other pupils.

-However, these considerations must be balanced against any police investigations, children's own potential unmet needs, and any action or intervention planned regarding safeguarding concerns.

-13.3 Before deciding on appropriate action we will always consider our duty to safeguard all pupils in its care from harm; the underlying reasons for a pupil's behaviour; any unmet needs, or harm or abuse suffered by the pupil; the risk that the pupil may pose to other pupils; and the severity of the peer-on-peer abuse and the causes of it.

-- 13.4 The academy will, where appropriate, consider the potential benefit, as well as challenge, of using managed moves or exclusion as a response, and not as an intervention, recognizing that even if this is ultimately deemed to be necessary, some of the measures referred to in this policy may still be required.
-For example, action may still need to be taken by the academy in relation to other pupils who have been involved with and/or affected by peer-on-peer abuse. - 13.5 Exclusion will only be considered as a last resort and only where necessary to ensure the safety and wellbeing of the other pupils in the academy.
-Engaging in Fair Access Panel Processes to assist with decision-making associated to managed moves and exclusions can also be beneficial.
-In the event of any managed move, consideration must be given to sharing information with the receiving school regarding the peer-on-peer abuse in order to allow best protection of children in the new school. - 13.6 Disciplinary interventions alone are rarely able to solve issues of peer-on-peer abuse, and the academy will always consider the wider actions that may need to be taken, and any lessons that may need to be learnt going forwards, as set out above and below.
+- ensure that the pupil(s) involved take responsibility for and realise the seriousness of their behaviour; - demonstrate to pupils and others that peer-on-peer abuse is not acceptable and will never be tolerated; and - ensure the safety and wellbeing of other pupils. - 13.3 These considerations must be balanced against any police investigations, children's own potential unmet needs, and any action or intervention planned regarding safeguarding concerns. - 13.4 Before deciding on appropriate action we will always consider our duty to safeguard all pupils in its care from harm; the underlying reasons for a pupil's behaviour; any unmet needs, or harm or abuse suffered by the pupil; the risk that the pupil may pose to other pupils; and the severity of the peer-on-peer abuse and the causes of it. - 13.5 Academy leaders will, where appropriate, consider the potential benefit, as well as challenge, of using managed moves, alternative provision or exclusion as a response, and not as an intervention, recognizing that even if this is ultimately deemed to be necessary, some of the measures referred to in this policy may still be required.
+For example, action may still need to be taken by the academy in relation to other pupils who have been involved with and/or affected by peer-on-peer abuse. - 13.6 Exclusion will only be considered as a last resort and only where necessary to ensure the safety and wellbeing of the other pupils in the academy.
+In the event of any managed move, consideration must be given to sharing information with the receiving school regarding the peer-on-peer abuse in order to allow best protection of children in the new school.

+13.7 Disciplinary interventions alone are rarely able to solve issues of peer-on-peer abuse, and the academy will always consider the wider actions that may need to be taken, and any lessons that may need to be learnt going forwards, as set out above and below.

-Appendix 1: Procedure for Youth Involved Sexual Imagery
+Appendix 1: Procedure for Youth Involved Sexual Imagery (Sexting, Nudes or Pics)